-Hospitality Tax Fund - Used to account for the collection of the 1% hospitality tax which finances the preservation of the general health, safety, and welfare of the general public within the Town and other costs associated with tourism related promotion and marketing of the Town.
+Hospitality Tax Fund - Used to account for the collection of the 1% hospitality tax which finances the preservation of the general health, safety, and welfare of the general public within the Town.
+The 1% hospitality tax also finances costs associated with tourism related promotions and marketing of the Town.